film / tv / politics / social media / lists celeb / pajiba love / misc / about / cbr

 Many of the white supremacists and domestic terrorists who were present at the Capitol building on January 6th to plant pipe bombs, destroy property, attack Capitol police officers, steal a laptop from Nancy Pelosi and attempt to sell it to Russia, and search for politicians to hang from the makeshift gallows positioned outside, have already been identified as off-duty cops and soldiers, and at least one retired member of the FDNY.
 And several of those individuals were seen with the logo of the Marvel Comics character The Punisher on their outfits and/or backpacks.

-For those of you unfamiliar with who or what The Punisher is, here’s a brief explanation: The Punisher’s real name is Frank Castle, and Frank is a highly decorated and highly skilled member of the U.S. Marine Corps who, after years of service during the Vietnam War, was sent home to be with his wife, Maria, and their two young children, Lisa and Frank Jr. Shortly after his return home, Frank brought his wife and children to Central Park for a picnic, which is when they were all caught in the crossfire of an attempted Mob hit that resulted in Frank being injured, and his entire family being shot to death.
-And ever since that tragic event, Frank adopted the nickname ‘The Punisher,’ and has been using all of the skills that he acquired and perfected in the military to declare all-out war on the Mob, and every other criminal organization in existence.
+For those of you unfamiliar with who or what the Punisher is, here’s a brief explanation: The Punisher’s real name is Frank Castle, and Frank is a highly decorated and highly skilled member of the U.S. Marine Corps who, after years of service during the Vietnam War, was sent home to be with his wife, Maria, and their two young children, Lisa and Frank Jr. Shortly after his return home, Frank brought his wife and children to Central Park for a picnic, which is when they were all caught in the crossfire of an attempted Mob hit that resulted in Frank being injured, and his entire family being shot to death.
+Ever since that tragic event, Frank adopted the nickname ‘The Punisher,’ and has been using all of the skills he acquired and perfected in the military to declare all-out war on the Mob, and every other criminal organization in existence.
 Much like Wolverine, he’s the best there is at what he does, and what he does best isn’t very nice.

 punisher-skull-750x383-750x383.jpg

-This distinctive skull is what The Punisher wears on his chest whenever he’s on the hunt, so if you see it (and if you’re not a superhero, or someone who is working alongside The Punisher to help him complete whatever task he’s focused on), just run.
+This distinctive skull is what the Punisher wears on his chest whenever he’s on the hunt, so if you see it (and if you’re not a superhero, or someone who is working alongside the Punisher to help him complete whatever task he’s focused on), just run.
 You’re not going to get very far, and you’re not going to live very long, but you should still just run.

-It has been noted on numerous occasions that The Punisher’s skull logo has been used and worn by those who work in law enforcement, and in the military, as well as white supremacists (some of whom also work in law enforcement and the military).
+It has been noted on numerous occasions that the Punisher’s skull logo has been used and worn by those who work in law enforcement, and in the military, as well as white supremacists (some of whom also work in law enforcement and the military).
 Even Gerry Conway, co-creator of The Punisher, has called this out, and spoken about how wrong it is for cops to adopt the symbol of someone who is the complete opposite of everything they stand for.
-It’s this usage by law enforcement (especially by members of law enforcement who are part of the Blue Lives Matter movement, and their supporters) and military that has caused many people to speak out and demand that Marvel Comics abandon the skull logo, and create another symbol for The Punisher to be identified with.
-Or change The Punisher from a white man to a person of color (and I admit, it would be interesting to see this happen to The Punisher, or with Batman, if only to see stories about how the world would react to the two of them running amok, and whether they’d be just as tolerant of their vigilantism if they aren’t white and male), and have them go up against corrupt cops and white supremacists (which wouldn’t be the first time The Punisher has gone toe-to-toe with them in his long history, and which would be much like how Superman went up against the Ku Klux Klan).
+It’s this usage by law enforcement (especially by members of law enforcement who are part of the Blue Lives Matter movement, and their supporters) and military that has caused many people to speak out and demand that Marvel Comics abandon the skull logo, and create another symbol for the Punisher to be identified with.
+Or change The Punisher from a white man to a person of color (and I admit, it would be interesting to see this happen to the Punisher, or with Batman, if only to see stories about how the world would react to the two of them running amok, and whether they’d be just as tolerant of their vigilantism if they aren’t white and male), and have them go up against corrupt cops and white supremacists (which wouldn’t be the first time The Punisher has gone toe-to-toe with them in his long history, and which would be much like how Superman went up against the Ku Klux Klan).
 Or to simply abandon the character altogether, and never have him appear in comics, movies, or television shows ever again.

-Many of the same people making these suggestions on what to do about The Punisher have stated that stories about a heavily armed white man going around New York City (and anywhere else, for that matter) to shoot down and murder people is not something that this country needs, and could possibly inspire people to carry out these acts of violent behavior in real life.
-Similar things were said about Joker before it was released in theaters, and variations of this have also been said about Batman, who is constantly used for “jokes” on Twitter about how he is nothing more than a multi-billionaire who doesn’t use any of his money to help the people who need it most, and instead goes around at night beating up on the poor and mentally ill - a seemingly neverending criticism that has been proven wrong more than once, such as in this comic here, and also in this episode of Batman: The Animated Series).
+Many of the same people making these suggestions on what to do about the Punisher have stated that stories about a heavily armed white man going around New York City (and anywhere else, for that matter) to shoot down and murder people is not something that this country needs, and could inspire people to carry out these acts of violent behavior in real life.
+Similar things were said about Joker before it was released in theaters, and variations of this have also been said about Batman, who is constantly used for “jokes” on Twitter about how he is nothing more than a multi-billionaire who doesn’t use his money to help the people who need it most, and instead goes around at night beating up on the poor and mentally ill - a seemingly neverending criticism that has been proven wrong more than once, such as in this comic here, and also in this episode of Batman: The Animated Series.

-It has become clear that nearly everyone who has adopted The Punisher’s skull symbol, whether it’s people who work in law enforcement, people who serve in the military, and civilians who do neither, but still fantasize about being a gunslinger just like The Punisher?
-They have little to no understanding of who or what The Punisher is, and how it possibly feels to be just like him.
+It has become clear that nearly everyone who has adopted the Punisher’s skull symbol, whether it’s people who work in law enforcement, people who serve in the military, and civilians who do neither, but still fantasize about being a gunslinger just like the Punisher?
+They have little to no understanding of who or what the Punisher is, and how it possibly feels to be just like him.

-Being The Punisher isn’t awesome, and it isn’t fun.
+Being the Punisher isn’t awesome, and it isn’t fun.
 Yes, Frank gets to hunt down and kill men and women who commit all sorts of unspeakably evil acts that bring pain, death, and suffering to innocent people.
 This includes gangsters, rapists, child molesters, serial killers, sex traffickers, terrorists, assassins-for-hire, or drug dealers.
-He does so in ways that scare the absolute sh-t out of other criminals, enough to give them pause for thought, and make them reconsider doing anything that would put them on The Punisher’s radar, and he does it all without answering to anyone.
+He does so in ways that scare the absolute sh-t out of other criminals, enough to give them pause for thought, and make them reconsider doing anything that would put them on the Punisher’s radar, and he does it all without answering to anyone.
 But none of it changes the fact that Frank has spent years being constantly tortured by dreams and memories of his family.
 None of it changes the fact that the only thing that brings him anything resembling peace is when he goes out every night, and finds even more criminals to kill.
 None of it changes the fact that the worst dream of all that tortures him most is not when he is reminded of his family being murdered in front of him, and him being helpless to stop it.
-Or the dream where he kills every criminal on Earth before turning his attention and his weapon on the thousands of innocent bystanders who saw what happened to his family and did nothing, and who end up suffering Frank’s uncontrollable wrath.
+Or the dream where he kills every criminal on Earth before turning his attention, and his weapon, on the thousands of innocent bystanders who saw what happened to his family and did nothing, and who all end up suffering Frank’s uncontrollable wrath.
 For Frank, the worst dream of all is when he dreams of Maria, Lisa, and Frank Jr. still being alive, due to the kids not feeling well, and forcing them all to stay home instead of picnicking in Central Park.
-This leads to all of them living long and happy lives where he and Maria grow older, their kids become adults who start families of their own, and where they all get together for family dinners in which they eat and talk and enjoy each other’s company.
-When he wakes up, he is immediately reminded of the long, cold, dark hell that is his life, that he is still alone, and that his family is still dead and buried, never to be seen again.
+This leads to all of them living long and happy lives where he and Maria grow older, their kids become adults who start families of their own, and where they all get together for family dinners in which they eat, talk, and enjoy each other’s company.
+When he wakes up, he is immediately reminded of the long, cold, dark hell that is his life, in which he is still alone, and where his family is still dead and buried, never to be seen again.

 “I’ve said this before a couple of times, but no one actually wants to be the Punisher,” Ennis exclusively told SYFY WIRE.
 “Nobody wants to pull three tours of duty in a combat zone with the last one going catastrophically wrong, come home with a head full of broken glass, see their families machine-gunned into bloody offal in front of their eyes, and then dedicate the rest of their lives to cold, bleak, heartless slaughter.”